busitech/hibernate-test-case-templates/search/hibernate-search-6/orm-lucene/src/test/java/biz/bitech/hibernate/search6/lucene/bugs/README.md

 `BITTestCase4` - This test case illustrates the only way persist and merge can be used if Hibernate Search 6 is to index the object correctly.

+`BITTestCase6` - This test case illustrates the regression of Hibernate Search 6 from what Hibernate Search 5 supported with respect to getting an entity A reindexed after persisting an new instance of an entity B which is @ContainedIn entity A.

+`BITTestCase7` - This test case illustrates the changes necessary with Hibernate Search 6 to avoid the problem illustrated by `BITTestCase6`.